Logius-standaarden/fsc-external-contract/specifications.md

 ## Transaction log

-In Groups that use the [Transaction log extension](https://gitdocumentatie.logius.nl/publicatie/fsc/logging/) the external contract reference properties **MUST** be logged in the transaction log.
+In Groups that use the [Transaction log extension](https://gitdocumentatie.logius.nl/publicatie/fsc/logging/) the External Contract Reference properties **MUST** be logged in the transaction log.

 The properties **MUST** be stored as `additional_data`.